How to Read An Income Statement For Online Business?

 The Operating Expenses in Income Statement refer to the costs that an entity incurs to run its business.
 Such expenses may include office rent, salaries, advertising, warehousing, telephone, etc.

 In addition to these costs, the operating expenses of a business also include depreciation.
 Depreciation represents the wear and tear of assets like machinery, vehicles, office equipment, and furniture over time.
-In fact, depreciation is an expense that spreads the cost of an asset over its useful life.
+Depreciation is an expense that spreads the cost of an asset over its useful life.

 Unlike the cost of sales, the operating expenses of a business are not the ones that can be directly linked to the production of goods or rendering the services being sold.